 - Fingernails must be neatly trimmed and clean.
 Artificial nails or polish may not be worn in the clinical setting due to cross-contamination concerns. - Beards must comply with facemask and PPE manufacturer recommendations for appropriate, safe use.
 Facial hair must be clean, neatly groomed, and restrained in the clinical setting. - Hair must be clean, neatly groomed, restrained (pinned), and kept off the face and shoulders in the clinical setting by being placed under/in a surgical cap. - Tattoos are not to be visible in the clinical setting.
-Healing tattoos must be covered with a medical grade bandage in the clinical setting until all skin is intact. - Good personal hygiene is expected. - Smelling of tobacco smoke is prohibited; it is not acceptable to leave patient care areas to smoke. - Light cologne and simple make-up may be worn.
+Healing tattoos must be covered with a medical grade bandage in the clinical setting until all skin is intact. - Good personal hygiene is expected. - Smelling of tobacco smoke or any other strong odors is prohibited; it is not acceptable to leave patient care areas to smoke.